 When you file an insurance claim or seek compensation from the other driver’s insurance following an auto accident, you may have many questions about your claim.
 Although an insurance adjuster may be willing to provide answers to these questions, the adjuster will provide answers to many of these questions that may not be candid, accurate or helpful.
 Policyholders need to remember that the adjuster is not on your side in an insurance dispute.
 The primary function of the adjuster is to save the insurance company money – money that otherwise would be paid to you and other policyholders.
-When you are unsure of your legal rights, you should speak to a Miami insurance claims attorney, so the advice you receive is not tainted by the financial interests of the adjuster.
+When you are unsure of your legal rights, you should speak to an experienced insurance claims attorney.
 This blog post provides answers to questions your insurance adjuster hopes you do not ask.

-Will I receive more money if I hire an experienced Miami insurance attorney?
+Will I receive more money if I hire an experienced insurance attorney?

 Insurance adjusters do not want you to ask this question because they recognize they have an enormous advantage when dealing with an insured who does not have legal representation.
 While the insurance company has attorneys, adjusters, experts and unlimited financial resources, you are limited to whatever past experience you have pursuing a prior insurance claim.
 This battle might seem like David vs. Goliath, but the reality is that David had much better odds.
-What insurance companies do not want you to know is that their own research reveals that a policyholder who has legal representation will receive on average 2.5 times the recovery of a party that is not represented before attorney fees and costs.
+What insurance companies do not want you to know is that their own research reveals that a policyholder who has legal representation will receive on average 2.5 times the recovery of a party that is not represented.

 My law firm often receives inquiries from policyholders with a settlement offer in hand who have been told this is the insurance company’s final offer.
 We have taken such cases and obtained a higher recovery from the insurer even after the attorney fees and costs were paid.
 Policyholders should keep in mind that insurance companies work on actuarial data.
 This means they analyze percentages and likely outcomes when evaluating how to settle a claim.
 Insurers recognize that the amount of recovery parties receive on their own is substantially less, so they have an incentive to discourage you from retaining an attorney.
 The insurance company also recognizes that the odds of being forced to defend a lawsuit skyrocket when they are facing a represented party as opposed to an unrepresented party.
 In fact, the threat of a lawsuit means nothing to an insurance company if you are self-represented because such an endeavor is akin to performing your own brain surgery.